 - 1. Select the [AIS] box at the right of the screen, then press the right button.
 The [AIS TARGET MENU] appears. - 2.
 Do one of the following: - a) Create a message, as described in subsection 4.15.1. - b) Use a file saved in the memory by selecting [TRANSMIT MESSAGE] followed by [OPEN FILE]. - 3.
-Select [TRANSMIT MESSAGE] to transmit the message. - 4.
+Select [TRANSMIT MESSAGE] to transmit the message.
+The indication "AIS TRANSMITTING" appears while sending the message.
+"TRANSMIT ERROR" appears if an error occurred while transmitting the message. - 4.
 Close the menu.